So, you want explosive digital results?

-So, by sharing insights across the two channels, you can pull back on spend in areas where paid search drives a low ROAS, but the website ranks well for organically.
+So, by sharing insights across the two channels, you can pull back on spending in areas where SEM drives a low ROAS and cost per click, but the website ranks well organically.

-Increase focus on organic search optimization for high-value keywords that are too expensive to compete for in paid search.
+Increase focus on organic optimization for high-value keywords that are too expensive to compete for in SEM.

 How to do it: